-Coming Soon!
-The Village Board is working on getting the entire Municipal Code Book on line.
+The Municipal Code Book is now available online!
 If you have a question about the ordinances please contact the Village Office.
-Below are the answers to some frequently asked questions.
+Below are links to each chapter of the Revised Municipal Code Ordinance Book (2018-021) and answers to some frequently asked questions.

 1) There is an ordinance against soliciting door to door without a permit.
 If someone comes to your door trying to sell you something and they are not a cute little Girl Scout with cookies you can ask to see their permit and if they don't have one you can refer them to the Village Office.
 Unfortunately most of this type of activity occurs after the Village Office is closed so these door to door salespeople should just move on to the next town.
 FYI...Girl Scouts and other local charities do not require a permit.